ogonkov/nunjucks-loader/README.md

 {{ foo_var | filter(3) }}
 ```

+Nunjucks is not aware that filter is asynchronous when parse template to AST.
-To mark filter as async, filter module should export `async` flag:
+Because of that, you should mark filter as async.
+To do that, filter module
+should export `async` flag:

 **async-filter.js**